DPRIYATHAM/CodeAlpha-Internship/Secure Coding Review/README.md

 Performing a Secure code review on this application to find and fix its vulnerabilities.<br>
 Project Link - [ADS - IOT](https://github.com/DPRIYATHAM/ADS-IOT/tree/main/Software)

-> Securing a application is as Important as Building the Application.
+> Securing an application is as Important as Building the Application.

 Let's Hear About Secure Coding from `OWASP`

 Source code analysis tools, also known as Static Application Security Testing (SAST) Tools, can help analyze source code or compiled versions of code to help find security flaws.
 (WhiteBox Testing)

-SAST tools can be added into your IDE.
+SAST tools can be added to your IDE.
 Such tools can help you detect issues during software development.
 SAST tool feedback can save time and effort, especially when compared to finding vulnerabilities later in the development cycle

 ## SAST - Important Selection Criteria
 - Prerequisite: Support your programming language.